What happens with donated blood after donation?

 Blood as it is collected from the donor via a vein is almost never used directly for blood transfusion.
 Patients often only need a specific part of the blood.

-A patient only receives the component that he requires.
+A patient only receives the component that he or she requires.
 This prevents unnecessary side-effects.
 The remaining components can be used by other patients.
 This allows your blood to help more patients.

 Separation of blood into three components